 The rotating disc’s place in visual and moving media brings up a range of instances – spinning plates distributing wax via centrifugal force, the dreamy orbits of celestial bodies on a child’s bedroom wall and, much more abstracted the technology is, DVDs.

-Deconstructing the setup reveals simple technologies which hold the magic of the spinning disc at their heart.
-The turntable provides a platform for an unending pile of custom made images, layered under lights and the eye of the camcorder, set into motion by the motor that drives the platter.
-The placement of the patterns creates the cascading zoetrope effect, frantic one moment, calm the next, always woozy.
+Deconstructing the setup reveals simple technologies that hold the spinning disc’s magic at their heart.
+The turntable provides a platform for an unending pile of custom-made images, layered under lights and the eye of the camcorder, set into motion by the motor that drives the platter.
+The placement of the patterns creates the cascading zoetrope effect, frantic one moment, calm the next, and always woozy.

 Moving to published work, Sculpture have released records that contain music videos visually whirring away on the vinyl surface itself, most notably 2014’s Plastic Infinite 7”.
-Accompanying this record was an online video recording that anyone would believe to be a software render, only it is revealed part way through that the footage is in fact a direct recording of the spinning record itself.
-Sculpture are nothing if not meta.
-More recently they issued Nearest Neighbour, a tape and graphic novel package which pushed the scope of their work into new realms.
+Accompanying this record was an online video recording that anyone would believe to be a software render.
+Only it is revealed partway through that the footage is a direct recording of the spinning record itself.
+Sculptures are nothing if not meta.
+More recently, they issued Nearest Neighbour, a tape and graphic novel package that pushed their work’s scope into new realms.
 The music is winding and unpredictable, lurching between warped dancefloors and cerebral outlands and totalling just over 70 minutes.
 The visuals are vast, at once joyous and disturbing, an unhinged amalgamation of impossibly relational themes and environments.

-Sculpture exist to defy reductionism, exploiting contradictions on record and in real time.
-If anything sits at the heart of their work it is alchemy.
-The duo stand one step diagonally away from their followers, a trailing secret not quite given over.
+Sculpture exist to defy reductionism, exploiting contradictions on record and in real-time.
+If anything sits at the heart of their work, it is alchemy.
+The duo stand one step diagonally away from their followers, a trailing secret gave over.
 A case in point is the Nearest Neighbour tape.
 If this is placed on a vinyl deck and spun, a classic Sculpture illusion is revealed, a treat for the eyes and a reward for following their adventurous spirit.